Walkable neighborhoods are good for everyone.

 Get some fresh air and get to know your neighbors!
 Walkable neighborhoods are safer, and they can help promote healthy activity and community!
 They can also appeal to businesses that are more likely to invest in your neighborhood.
 We help support walkable neighborhoods through funding and technical help.

 - Have quality paths or sidewalks.

-- Make it easy to walk to neighborhood destinations and public transportation.
+- Ease the walk to neighborhood destinations and public transportation.